SamH135/LLM-Assessment-Framework/ReadMe.md

 ## Usage

 ### CLI Interface
+* Mainly used for new feature/evaluator testing
-Run the framework from the command line:
+* Runs the framework from the command line
 ```bash
 python run.py
 ```